 Simply put, the HIPAA regulations, as construed by HHS, merely affirm the Mandatory Claims Submission Rule and its “free will” exception as articulated in the Medicare Benefit Policy Manual.
 Further, it nearly goes without saying that a PT who does not fall within the definition of a HIPAA “covered entity” cannot simultaneously claim that HIPAA does not apply to their practice while also seeking to avail themselves of certain rights bestowed by HIPAA.
 In our opinion, the so-called “HIPAA loophole” is illusory.

 If you run or are thinking about starting a cash-pay PT practice, our healthcare attorneys at Jackson LLP can assist you in determining how the Medicare Mandatory Claims Submission Rule and other Medicare regulations may impact your operations.
-To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, click the button below.

 42 U.S.C. § 1395w-4(g)(4)(A).